-Discover the best bagged teas as rated by Sips by's 600,000 tea-loving Members.
-Across all tea types, from black tea to green tea to herbal tea and more, these are the best bagged teas from different tea brands around the world.
-Find your favorite bagged tea - no matter the type or flavor of bagged tea you're searching for, Sips by has options you'll love.
-Discover your new favorite bagged tea.
+Shop the best bagged teas as rated by Sips by's 700,000 tea-loving Members.
+Across all tea types, from black tea to green tea to herbal tea and more, these are the best tea bags from premium tea brands around the world.
+No matter the type or flavor of bagged teas you're searching for, Sips by has options you'll love to explore.
+Discover your new favorite tea bags today.

 HOW MUCH TEA IS IN A TEA BAG?

-The typical tea bag will contain 1.5 - 3 grams of tea.
-This amount of tea is usually meant to be infused into 8 - 12 ounces of water for 3 - 5 minutes.
-For reference, 4.2 grams only equals 1 teaspoon, so how does such a small amount of tea leaves make a whole cup of tea?
+Regular tea bags will contain 1.5 - 3 grams of loose tea leaves.
+This amount of tea is usually meant to be infused into 6 - 8 ounces of water, or one cup, for 3 - 5 minutes.
+For reference, 4.2 grams only equals one teaspoon, so how does such a small amount of tea leaves make a whole cup of brewed tea?

 Most mass-produced, rectangular tea bags contain fannings, or tea dust, which are the smaller, crushed leaves from the “bottom of the barrel.”
-These types of tea bags require less tea than whole leaves because they will steep quickly and still produce a dark liquor.
+These require less tea than whole leaves because they will steep quickly and still produce a dark liquor.